IGA-LBM: Isogeometric lattice Boltzmann method: Introduction

 Isogeometric Analysis (IGA), pioneered by Hughes et al.~\cite{hughes2005isogeometric, cottrell2009isogeometric}, bridges the gap between Computer-Aided Design (CAD) and numerical simulation by employing B-splines and Non-Uniform Rational B-Splines (NURBS) for both geometric representation and solution approximation.
-Unlike conventional low-order finite element or finite volume discretizations, IGA inherits the exact geometry from CAD systems and provides higher-order continuity, enabling superior accuracy and stability in fluid-structure interaction \cite{bazilevs2008isogeometric}, aerodynamics \cite{hsu2011high, bazilevs2023computational}, and boundary-layer flow simulations \cite{zhu2020variational}.
-This paradigm shift motivates the integration of IGA with LBM, a synergy we term isogeometric lattice Boltzmann method (IGA-LBM), to combine the geometric fidelity of spline-based parameterizations with the computational efficiency of LBM.
+Unlike conventional low-order finite element or finite volume discretisations, IGA inherits the exact geometry from CAD systems and provides higher-order continuity, enabling superior accuracy and stability in fluid-structure interaction \cite{bazilevs2008isogeometric}, aerodynamics \cite{hsu2011high, bazilevs2023computational}, and boundary-layer flow simulations \cite{zhu2020variational, bazilevs2010isogeometric}.
+This motivates using the NURBS spline space not merely to generate a body-fitted grid but as the \emph{solution-and-geometry space} of the kinetic solver itself, an isogeometric-collocation lattice Boltzmann method (IGA-LBM) in which one parameterisation supplies the exact analytic boundary, the distribution-function approximation, and analytically exact metric terms.